johaGL/DIMet/README.md

 | Control\_cell\_T0-2 | T0        | Control   | 0     | cell       |
 | Control\_cell\_T0-3 | T0        | Control   | 0     | cell       |

-Column names in metadata must be exactly: sample, timepoint, condition, short_comp.
+Column names in metadata must be exactly: sample, timepoint, condition, short\_comp.
 Include a column Hours if desiring to obtain FracContribs line-plots.
+Please do not use underscore `_` inside any of the columns other than 'sample' ( 'T\_0' not! , 'Control\_oxy' not!).
+DIMet uses underscore as a separator to join and split terms, depending on the needs.
-The column ordering is free.
+The 'sample' column in metadata must match perfectly with the column names of your .tsv files The column ordering is free.

 **Regarding the configuration file**